Now freely downloadable worldwide, as a protest against censorship

 Giltay financed the translation and free worldwide distribution of the English edition of his book

 The new edition unexpectedly received recognition from the tech world.
-In November 2025, Grok, Elon Musk's AI chatbot, proactively proposed promoting it
+In 2025, xAI’s chatbot Grok proposed promoting it

 (PDF)